MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/developer-tools-for-copilot-overview.md

 - Management

-   Apply your own Azure AI key to tell your unique AI story.
+   Apply your partner Azure AI key for control over your Azure resources, consumption and billing.

 - Comprehensive guides and code samples